-What does a goalie need to defend behind the crease?
-Try powerful goalie sticks, responsive padding and skates crafted remarkable precision.
-Shop the full goalie collection at DICK’S Sporting Goods for the difference-making equipment every goaltender needs.
+What does a goalie need behind the crease?
+Try performance goalie sticks, padding and skates.
+Shop the full collection of goalie equipment at DICK’S Sporting Goods—and see the difference it makes in your game.

-Hockey skates are built with two basic components—the boot and the blade:
+Hockey goalie skates are built with two basic components—the boot and the blade:

 - Boot: Most skates are manufactured with a combination of leather and synthetic materials in the upper, designed to provide durability, performance and comfort.